 The fishery is active in New England waters in all seasons.
 Detailed fishery information is reported in Appendix III.
-One freshly dead minke whale was caught in 2004 on the northeast tip of Georges Bank in US waters (Table 2).
-An expanded bycatch estimate has not been generated.
-With only one observed take, it is not possible to obtain an accurate bycatch estimate.
+One freshly dead minke whale was caught in 2004 on the northeast tip of Georges Bank in US waters (Tables 2 and 5).
+An expanded bycatch estimate has not been generated because, with only one observed take, it is not possible to generate an accurate bycatch estimate.
+Therefore, this catch is reported as 1, with a resulting 5-year mean annual mortality of 0.2.

-Northeast/Mid-Atlantic Lobster Trap/Pot Fisherv
+Northeast/Mid-Atlantic Lobster Trap/Pot Fishery

-The strandings and entanglement database, maintained by the New England Aquarium and the Northeast Regional Office/NMFS, reported 7 minke whale mortalities and serious injuries that were attributed to the lobster fishery during 1990 to 1994; 1 in 1990 (may be serious injury), 2 in 1991 (1 mortality and 1 serious injury), 2 in 1992 (both mortalities), 1 in 1993 (serious injury) and 1 in 1994 (mortality) (1997 List of Fisheries 62FR33, January 2, 1997).
-The 1 confirmed minke whale mortality during 1995 was attributed to the lobster fishery.
+The strandings and entanglement database, maintained by the New England Aquarium and the Northeast Regional Office/NMFS, reported 7 minke whale mortalities and serious injuries that were attributed to the lobster fishery during 1990 to 1994; 1 in 1990 (may be a serious injury), 2 in 1991 (1 mortality and 1 serious injury), 2 in 1992 (both mortalities), 1 in 1993 (serious injury) and 1 in 1994 (mortality) (1997 List of Fisheries 62FR33, 2 January 1997).
+The one confirmed minke whale mortality during 1995 was attributed to the lobster fishery.
 No confirmed mortalities or serious injuries of minke whales occurred in 1996.
-From the 4 confirmed 1997 records, 1 minke whale mortality was attributed to the lobster trap fishery.
-One minke whale was disentangled and released alive from lobster gear on 21 August 2002 (Table 4).
-One minke whale mortality was attributed to this fishery for 2002 (Tables 3 and 5).
-The 28 June 2003 mortality, while wrapped in lobster gear, cannot be confirmed to have become entangled in the area, and so is not attributed to the fishery.
-Annual mortalities due to this fishery, as determined from strandings and entanglement records that have been audited, were 1 in 1991, 2 in 1992, 1 in 1994, 1 in 1995, 0 in 1996, 1 in 1997, 0 in 1998 to 2001, 1 in 2002, and 0 in 2003 to 2005.
-Estimated average annual mortality related to this fishery during 2001 to 2005 was 0.2 minke whales per year (Table 3; 10/15/02 animal in Table 5).
+From the four confirmed 1997 records, one minke whale mortality was attributed to the lobster trap fishery.
+In 2002, one minke whale mortality and one live release were attributed to this fishery.
+The 28 June 2003 mortality, while wrapped in lobster gear, cannot be confirmed to have become entangled in the area, and so is not attributed to the fishery (Table 5).
+Annual mortalities due to this fishery, as determined from strandings and entanglement records that have been audited, were 1 in 1991, 2 in 1992, 1 in 1994, 1 in 1995, 0 in 1996, 1 in 1997, 0 in 1998 to 2001, 1 in 2002, and 0 in 2003 through 2007.
+Estimated average annual mortality related to this fishery during 2003 to 2007 was 0 minke whales per year).